Jknand23/snap-connect/project-overview.md

 Real-time photo/video sharing with disappearing messages.

-Basic AR filters and camera effects, with a focus on quick personalization.
+Basic 2D sports-themed overlays and camera effects, with a focus on quick personalization.

 User authentication and friend management (within the new social graph).